-The HHM Film Slam event will occur in the Bay City, MI area between Friday, September 14 at 7:00pm and Sunday, September 16 at 7:00pm.
+This 72-Hour HHM Film Slam event will occur in the Bay City, MI area between Friday, March 20 at 7pm and Monday, March 23 at 7pm.
 This is the Official Time Period.

-Join us at 6 pm on Friday, September 14, at the Hell’s Half Mile Headquarters located at 701 Washington Ave, Suite 203, for the Criteria Kick-off we will cut you loose at 7 p.m. to begin writing your script!
+Join us at 6 pm on Friday, March 20, 2020, at the Hell’s Half Mile Headquarters located at 701 Washington Ave, Suite 203, for the Criteria Kickoff we will cut you loose at 7 pm to begin writing your script!

-The participating group/team must complete its film/video work in time to have it uploaded it to a location to be announced, on Sunday, September 16, by 7:00pm.
+The participating group/team must complete its film/video work in time to have it uploaded it to a location to be announced or dropped off in person to Ohno Design, on Monday, March 23, by 7pm.
 Only works that meet the deadline will be officially part of the competition and eligible for the cash award prize.

-All films received on Sunday (on-time and late) will be screened at Hell’s Half Mile Film & Music Festival at The State Theatre on Saturday, September 29th at 9am.
+All films received (on-time and late) will be screened at The State Theatre on Friday, March 27, during Hell’s Half Mile Film & Music Festival.

 All creativity must take place during the Official Time Period.
 Any creative work in advance of the competition weekend is prohibited.
 Creative work includes, but is not limited to: